YuliaPakhar/ScreenTest/README.md

                                [2] - x-axis of right-bottom point, px [3] - y-axis of right-bottom point, px

-                               If null - compare screenshots with no boundaries.
+                               If no set - compare screenshots with no boundaries.

-    @param {String} srcImg     Local path to the images folder.
-The absolute or relative path.
-                               Attention!
-There should be a single host for html test page, folder with images and this ScreenTest library (Constraint of HTML5 security)

-    @param {String} testImg    Name of test screenshot image
-    @param {String} etalonImg  Name of etalon screenshot image

 ##### Example:

-    var test = new ScreenTest([10,10,1430,890], 'img/test/', 'firefox_test.png', 'firefox_standart.png');
+    var test = new ScreenTest('img/test/', 'firefox_test.png', 'firefox_standart.png', [10,10,1430,890]);

 ### 2. Result: